adhocore/gronx/README.md

 [![Tweet](https://img.shields.io/twitter/url/http/shields.io.svg?style=social)](https://twitter.com/intent/tweet?text=Lightweight+fast+and+deps+free+cron+expression+parser+for+Golang&url=https://github.com/adhocore/gronx&hashtags=go,golang,parser,cron,cronexpr,cronparser)

 `gronx` is Golang [cron expression](#cron-expression) parser ported from [adhocore/cron-expr](https://github.com/adhocore/php-cron-expr) with task runner and daemon that supports crontab like task list file.
 Use it programatically in Golang or as standalone binary instead of crond.
+If that's not enough, you can use gronx to find the next (`NextTick()`) or previous (`PrevTick()`) run time of an expression from any arbitrary point of time.

 - Zero dependency.
 - Very **fast** because it bails early in case a segment doesn't match.